RP207 THE SIN OF OBSERVING CHRISTMAS

 (Proverbs 30:5-6) "Every word of God is pure ...
 Add you not to his words, lest he reproves you, and you are found a liar."

 So why then do Christians celebrate Christmas?
 Why do they have their "Christ's mass" parties? and hold their "Christ's mass" services? and celebrate "Christ's mass" day?
 Perhaps they do not know the implications of "Christ's mass", or perhaps they have fallen for the lie of the devil, that Christmas is the birthday of Jesus.
-Satan will tell us any lie that he can, if it will get us commit idolatry, or partake in something which denies the resurrection of Jesus.
+Satan will tell us any lie that he can, if it will get us to commit idolatry, or partake in something which denies the resurrection of Jesus.
 Christmas is a tradition that was brought into the church when it was in apostasy, but Jesus had something to say about church traditions that are not based on scripture:

 (Matthew 15:3) "Why do you also transgress the commandment of God by your tradition?"